-(Note: If "make test" fails in the "pkcs11" system test, you may have forgotten to set the SOFTHSM_CONF environment variable.)
+(Note: If "make test" fails in the "pkcs11" system test, you may have forgotten to set the SOFTHSM\CONF environment variable.)

-PKCS#11 Tools
+PKCS #11 Tools

-BIND 9 includes a minimal set of tools to operate the HSM, including pkcs11-keygen to generate a new key pair within the HSM, pkcs11-list to list objects currently available, pkcs11-destroy to remove objects, and pkcs11-tokens to list available tokens.
+BIND 9 includes a minimal set of tools to operate the HSM, including pkcs11-keygen to generate a new key pair within the HSM, pkcs11-list to list objects currently available, and pkcs11-destroy to remove objects.

 In UNIX/Linux builds, these tools are built only if BIND 9 is configured with the --with-pkcs11 option.
-(Note: If --with-pkcs11 is set to "yes", rather than to the path of the PKCS#11 provider, then the tools will be built but the provider will be left undefined.
-Use the -m option or the PKCS11_PROVIDER environment variable to specify the path to the provider.)
+(NOTE: If --with-pkcs11 is set to "yes", rather than to the path of the PKCS #11 provider, then the tools will be built but the provider will be left undefined.
+Use the -m option or the PKCS11\PROVIDER environment variable to specify the path to the provider.)